catalyst-cooperative/pudl-data-release/README.md

 * Write up acknowledgements Section.
 * Write up "Contact Us" section

-* Check if we can use short path to conda in data-release.sh and reproduce-release.sh?
 * Check in README and scripts.
 * Upload files to Zenodo Sandbox
 * Try downloading files from Zenodo Sandbox and see if anything is wonky.